 We store a lot of personal information on our phones including passwords, pictures, and online accounts that we wouldn’t want falling into the wrong hands.
 Whether your phone is stolen or lost, you want to have a way to protect that information.
 Apps such as Lookout or LoJack allow you to track your device and lock or wipe its data if it gets stolen.

 Update apps and software

-When a new update for an application or software comes out you should install it right away.
-Majority of these updates contain a security update that patch the holes found by hackers.
+When a new update for an application or software comes out, you should install it right away.
+A majority of these updates contain a security update that patches the holes found by hackers.
 If you don’t update these applications and software, then those holes are still open for hackers to find and get into your accounts and devices.
 The update notifications are annoying, but it only takes a few minutes to download and will keep your device and information safe.

 Let us help you with your technology needs